-The Lancashire League have decided to press on with their expansion plans after a special meeting last week.
+Lancashire League press on with plans

 A total of 18 clubs, including Chorley, Preston, Leyland, Blackpool, Fleetwood and St Annes, applied to join, but the LCB recommended a six-division structure instead, incorporating the Lancashire League, Northern League, Ribblesdale League and Palace Shield.

 But the Lancashire League will continue to pursue the initial idea to move from 14 senior clubs to a maximum of 24, starting next year.